naruogram/naruogram/README.md

 Representative of Tech.Uni

-* 🌍  I'm based in Osala
+* 🌍  I'm based in Osaka
 * 🖥️  See my portfolio at [カフェの時間](http://qiita.com/naruogram/items/427b9b4fbc1b0aabc644)
 * ✉️  You can contact me at [yoshiki20010524@gmail.com](mailto:yoshiki20010524@gmail.com)
 * 🧠  I'm learning Swift and Flutter